Medicinal Plant Lexicon

 Side effects

-Rarely observed: nausea, vomiting, diarrhea, dizziness and headaches; very rare: hypersensitivity reactions such as rash, hives and even anaphylactic shock.
+Rarely, nausea, vomiting, diarrhea, dizziness, and headaches.
+Very rarely, hypersensitivity reactions such as skin rash, hives, and even anaphylactic shock have been observed.

 Interactions